pirog/kalabox-app-examples/backdrop/README.md

 ```

 You can import the DB via the CLI like this (when you have a local copy of said DB as well):
+Make sure that you run kbox containers prior to this to get the port number as they change.

 ```
 mysql -u kalabox -h example.kbox -P 49153 kalabox < ~/path/to/db.sql